Faculty of Computing, Law and Psychology | School of Psychology

 Contact me

 Research interests: Philip is a founding member of the CREATE hub.
-His main areas of research are expertise and problem solving, the psychology of music, creativity, and the perception of time.
-Current projects include an investigation into factors involved in expert cryptic crossword solving, insight and creativity, factors affecting the understanding of sung lyrics, mental rehearsal in musicians, memory for musical speed, and time-related personality characteristics and time estimation.
+His research interests include expertise, problem solving and creativity, fake news and misinformation, cyberpsychology (including cyberbullying), music psychology, and time perception.
+Current research topics include expert cryptic crossword solving, quizzing expertise, and individual differences in time-related behaviours (‘time personality’).
 He has recently co-edited this Frontiers Research Topic on creativity methodologies.

 Outside research and teaching, Philip is an actor, singer and pianist.